Van Gogh in Arles: Explore his Provençal Artistic Adventure

 Painted after his hospitalization, this painting shows Van Gogh stoic, with a focused gaze, facing pain.
 The Japanese background reinforces the tension between order and chaos.

-👉 A poignant work, ideal for enthusiasts of psychological portraits.Self-Portrait with Bandaged Ear - Van Gogh - High-End Reproductions of Paintings and Artwork
+👉 A poignant work, ideal for enthusiasts of psychological portraits.Reproduction of the painting

-The arrival in Arles not only changes Van Gogh's life — it disrupts his way of painting, his visual language, his relationship with color.
+The arrival in Arles not only transforms Van Gogh's life — it upsets his way of painting, his plastic language, his relationship with color.

-Under the southern sky, light becomes substance.
-It permeates each canvas with a tangible warmth.
+Under the southern sky, light becomes matter.
+It permeates each canvas with a palpable warmth.
 The colors no longer describe, they express.
-Gone is the dark realism of the early days or the Parisian influences.
+Gone is the dark realism of the beginnings or the Parisian influences.
 In Arles, Van Gogh dares everything:

 • deep blues to convey introspection,